 As the name suggests, the trees found in these forests mainly consists of cone-bearing trees like the spruce, pine, fir, and hemlock.
 These are found mostly in the northern parts of North America, Asia, and Europe.

 2) Deciduous Forest

-The trees of these forests are broadleaved and fall off the tree during late summer to early autumn.
-The leaves are usually green but later acquires the yellow, red and orange color gradually.
-These forests are found in America, western and central Europe, and northeastern Asia where the winters are cold & summer is warm.
+The trees of these forests are broadleaved and are shed between late summer to early autumn.
+The leaves are usually green but later acquires yellow, red and orange colours gradually.
+These forests are found in America, Western and Central Europe, and Northeastern Asia where the winters are cold and summers are warm.

 3) Mixed Forests

-Deciduous and Coniferous trees as both types constitute mixed forests, which are mostly found in mountain areas.
+Deciduous and Coniferous trees as both types constitute mixed forests, which are mostly found in mountainous areas.
 These are found almost every part of the world.